ddnexus/pagy/docs/toolbox/paginators/elasticsearch_rails.md

 +++ Active mode

-!!! success Pagy searches and paginate
+!!!success Pagy searches and paginate

 You use the `pagy_search` method in place of the `search` method.
 !!!